vuejs/eslint-plugin-vue/docs/rules/template-curly-spacing.md

 pageClass: rule-details
 sidebarDepth: 0
 title: vue/template-curly-spacing
-description: require or disallow spacing around embedded expressions of template strings
+description: require or disallow spacing around embedded expressions of template strings in `<template>`
 since: v7.0.0
 ---
 # vue/template-curly-spacing

-> require or disallow spacing around embedded expressions of template strings
+> require or disallow spacing around embedded expressions of template strings in `<template>`

 - :wrench: The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.